History Files

 Pottery appears on Sicily, by which time proto-Sicani have also migrated to Malta, the first people to make the journey to this island in the middle of the Mediterranean.
 This proto-Sicani civilisation may be one of the most advanced in Europe at this time.

-It also invents rudimentary wheels, which initially appear in the form of rounded stones that fit easily into the semi-circular wedges carved into the bases of large rectangular megaliths, thereby facilitating the rolling transport of these huge stones.
+It also invents rudimentary wheels, which initially appear in the form of rounded stones which fit easily into the semi-circular wedges which are carved into the bases of large rectangular megaliths, thereby facilitating the rolling transport of these huge stones.

 c.4000 BC